 That begins with acknowledging the past and the Truth and Reconciliation work that needs to continue, including the calls to action.
 We must continue to work together to build on what unites us and continue creating a community where everyone feels respected and welcomed.

 The exterior of Town Hall will be lit orange on Canada Day in solidarity and in support of Indigenous communities across Canada.
 Learn more about how Oakville is honouring the Truth and Reconciliation process, visit our Indigenous Culture and Community page.

 Once again, Oakville residents are invited to pick up a free native tree (Sugar Maple, White Pine or White Oak).
 Our Horticulture Team is also providing some annuals or perennials to add to your garden for Canada Day.
 These and other special giveaways will be offered at two locations while supplies last:

 In the event of inclement weather, the event will be paused until the inclement weather has passed.

 To maintain the flow of the event and ensure we meet health and safety requirements, this will be a drive-thru only event and staff alone will be handling the items.
 Choosing the variety of tree or flower will not be possible.
 One tree or flower per family, as supplies last and allow.

-Residents are reminded to follow proper health precautions, including the use of face coverings and to remain in their vehicles at all times.
+Residents are reminded to follow proper health precautions, including the use of face coverings, and to stay in their vehicles at all times.
 Please turn your engine off while waiting in line, in keeping with our Anti-Idling By-law.

 The experience offers unique art installations on display by local emerging and professional artists with strong connections to Oakville.